 top of page

-With over 24 years of hands-on experience and a Degree in Canine Behaviour and Training from Hull University, Lee Ferry has helped train more than 5,000 dogs using only positive, science-based methods.
-Lee’s unique blend of academic knowledge and real-world expertise ensures that every therapy dog team is trained with compassion, professionalism, and proven techniques.
+Lee Ferry – Professional Canine Behaviourist & Dog Trainer with over 24 years of hands-on experience and a Degree in Canine Behaviour and Training from Hull University, Lee Ferry has helped train more than 5,000 dogs using only positive, science-based methods.
+Lee’s unique blend of academic knowledge and real-world expertise ensures that every dog is trained with compassion, professionalism, and proven techniques.

-Specialist Areas of Study
+Specialist Areas of Study (Degree Level)

-• Canine Behaviour and Training
+• Canine Behaviour and Training Canine

-• Canine Psychology & Development
+• Psychology & Development

 • Inappropriate Canine Behaviour